 Brethren, it clearly states in Leviticus 23:5 that Passover is on the 14th and that the first day of Unleavened Bread is on the 15th.
 We are dealing there with two separate festivals, and they have different teaching to them.
 Though they are related to some extent, their teaching is different.
-Passover teaches us about the death of our Savior for our sins, and the days of Unleavened Bread teach us about our responsibility to come out of sin.
+Passover teaches us about the death of our Savior, and the days of Unleavened Bread teach us about God's deliverance.
 But by contrast, Wavesheaf day and Pentecost are directly tied to each other.
 Wavesheaf day is the beginning of a harvest, and Pentecost completes the harvest that Wavesheaf Day began.
 Both of them are harvest celebrations.

 People did this in order to begin the count to Pentecost always from within the days of Unleavened Bread, but God does not require that conclusion.
 The count to Pentecost always begins with the day after the weekly Sabbath that falls within the days of Unleavened Bread.
 When this rule is violated, they end up breaking the Sabbath by keeping Pentecost (a Sabbath) on the wrong day.

 The weekly Sabbath within the days of Unleavened Bread is the key to finding Wavesheaf Day.
 Once that point has been reached, any mystery regarding the counting to Pentecost is solved except for a another red herring that some have thrown into the mix in order to confuse the issue.

 Because some realized their argument for keeping Wavesheaf day within the days of Unleavened Bread was very weak, they leaped to another rationalization and conclusion for "do's" from assumptions that are read into Joshua 5:10-11.

 Summary Statement: Part 2 establishes 7 overlooked assumptions that prove that Joshua 5:10-11 cannot be used to change from the normal counting pattern used when Passover falls on a Monday, a Wednesday, or a Friday.